jonasbn/portfolio/README.md

 Over the last few years, I have shifted my focus to the study of data science and machine learning in my teaching and scholarship.

-I  have considerable experience in mathematical content creation having worked as a consultant for different publishers over the years.
+Additionally, I have extensive experience developing college level mathematical content for various publishers.

 ### Education